 There are contact lenses, and then there are contact lenses.
 While standard soft lenses offer a good level of comfort and visual clarity, Orthokeratology (ortho-k) contact lenses provide complete visual clarity while eliminating the need for any daytime eyewear.
 Ortho-k is an excellent choice for just about anyone who wishes to spend their days free of contact lenses or prescription eyeglasses, such as athletes, students, performers and those who work outdoors.
 Ortho-k lenses are also used to manage myopia progression in children, one of the most popular uses of these customized contact lenses.
-If you’re ready to upgrade to ortho-k contact lenses, contact Dr. Andrea Kozma and Dr. Stephanie Britton today.
+If you’re ready to upgrade to ortho-k contact lenses, contact Dr. Andrea Kozma and Dr. Brandon Pham today.

 The Ortho-K Difference

 Orthokeratology reshapes your cornea for sharper and clearer vision.
 These specially-designed gas permeable lenses are custom-fit to the eye’s shape and refractive error.
 Ortho-K lenses are worn overnight to gently and safely reshape the cornea.
 Air can pass through the lenses and reach the eye, making for comfortable wear.
 In the morning, the ortho-k lenses are removed, thus providing clear and crisp vision all day long without any need for daytime contacts or prescription eyeglasses.

 Why Does Ortho-K Cost More Than Standard Lenses?

 The lenses are designed for your eyes only — and customized products always cost more.
 The extra time, personalized attention and high-quality material used to ensure a perfect fit all add to the cost.
 The cost also includes a comprehensive eye exam and precisely measuring the corneal curvature.